GRH-BCI/BCI_Gaming_Platform/README.md

 9. This is the full screen button.
 It is recommended to use it as a participant to get more immersive gaming experience.

 ## Running locally
+In the terminal of the folder:
 1. Install dependencies `npm install`
 2. Run `npm start`

 ## Building locally
+In the terminal of the folder:
 1. Install dependencies `npm install`
 2. Run `npm run build` , check dist folder for packaged executable files